Azure/azure-quickstart-templates/101-sql-vm-new-storage/README.md

 ## Solution overview and deployed resources

-Waiting for text from MIne
+Overview Text waiting for PM's response

 Following resources will be created
+ - A Network serucity group rule allow RDP login
+ - A Public IP
- - A VirtualMachine with ........
+ - A VirtualMachine with 2 Preiumn 1024GB Managed Disks
- - Resource of type "SqlVirtualMachine" in Microsoft.SqlVirtualMachine resource provider.
-This corresponds to the new
+ - A SqlVirtualMachine resrouces